ThatXliner/blog/_drafts/modern-editor-war.md

 #### Speed

 Atom isn't exactly the fastest editor in the world; there is no way it can compete with Vim or Sublime Text.
 But it isn't as slow as most other **outdated blog posts** claim.
-While the start-up time is usually 3 to 4 seconds (about the same as Visual Studio Code or Emacs), Atom sacrifices some speed for customizability.
+While the start-up time is usually 3 to 4 seconds (about the same as Visual Studio Code), Atom sacrifices some speed for customizability.

 It is still usable though: for me, it hasn't lagged/crashed unexpectedly.